hpe-dev-incubator/hpe-dev-portal/content/blog/why-is-redfish®-different-from-other-rest-apis-part-1.md

 * `/redfish/v1/JsonSchemas`
 * `/redfish/v1/Registries`

 These URIs contain links to all schemas and registries used by the service.
 They point to documents stored in the BMC, if it has the storage capacity, or to the official DMTF website.
 In the latter case, Redfish® clients must have a means to access the Internet to download those documents.
-They are helpful to identify property interdependencies, supported values or read-write capability.
+They are helpful to identify property inter-dependencies, supported values or read-write capability.

 ### Allowed requests